sourcegraph/handbook/content/departments/people-talent/background-check-policy.md

 **How far back do our background checks run?**

 - Sourcegraph will ensure checks meet the minimum requirements to the extent consistent with applicable law.
+Additional details regarding international background checks can be found [here](https://help.checkr.com/hc/en-us/articles/360056108714-International-screenings).

 **How long does it take to complete a background check?**